 - Most educational apps are not research-based, so be honest, critical and transparent with your child when choosing apps.
 This may later lead to your child critically evaluating and choosing apps best for them.

 - Create an e-book that is intentional and accurately represents cultures and communities.

-- In the first couple years of life, children develop assumptions about gender norms and form preferences for people who look like their caregivers, family, and friends.
+- In the first couple years of life, children develop assumptions about gender norms and race and form preferences for people who look like their caregivers, family, and friends.
 This means children are creating expectations based on gender and race.
 This is why it’s critical to break stereotypes and accurately represent cultures and communities.
 One way to do this is to create your own e-book with your child/student(s) and have an open conversation about characters, plots, and settings.
 Read these Play and Lesson Plans developed by our TEC Mentors, for ideas on how to get started.

 - Include children in the decision-making process when making your Family Media Plan.

 - Families and educators should include children in the decision making when creating limits and guidelines for technology and media use at school and at home.
 The American Academy of Pediatrics (AAP) has a great resource, the Family Media Plan, that the whole family can discuss and create together.

 - Model being an intentional citizen online and offline.